bigchaindb/BEPs/23/README.md

 The methods describes both specific techniques and the overall experimental strategy used by the scientists.
 Generally, the methods section does not need to be read in detail.
 Refer to this section if you have a specific question about the experimental design.
 -->
+*Note: to reproduce our results, make sure to adapt the configuration files, scripts, and commands to your setup.
+For example, your nodes will have different IP addresses.*

 The performance tests were run on the Microsoft Azure cloud infrastructure.
 For the BigchainDB nodes, we choose compute optimized virtual machines from the [Fsv2 series][azure:fsv2], specifically *Standard F32s v2* (32 vCPUs, 64GiB memory, SSD drives with estimated IOPS limit of 64000, expected network bandwidth in Mbps 14,000).
 For the machine generating the workload, we used a *Standard F8s v2* (8 vCPUs, 16GiB memory).
 The virtual machines were all in the same datacenter.